damianmultipurpose/SQL-Excel-Tableau-Data-Analytics-Portfolio-Projects/README.md

 ---
 ### Limitations
+Key Limitations  from the SQL Data Exploration analysis:
 1.The analysis is based on publicly available data and may not reflect real-time scenarios.

 2.Limited scope to key metrics; further insights require granular data (e.g., by age or comorbidities).